 To graduate from University High School, students must earn eight credits (one credit is earned each semester) in social studies.

-This course is a study of human history covering the period between 8000 B.C.E. and the present.
-The course will touch on the major developments of human civilization across the globe.
+This course is a broad study of human history.
+It will touch on the major developments of human civilization across the globe.
 Roughly equal attention will be paid to each region and period covered, giving students a wider perspective of the events and peoples that shaped our world.
 Particular focus will be on the development of historical thinking and writing skills, which will prepare students for future history courses at University and beyond.

 AP U.S. History

 The AP U.S. History course covers the historical development of the U.S. from colonial times up to the 21st century.
 Students have to study and comprehend many specific historical events from this time span, as well as understand and connect them through the seven themes of U.S. history called out by the College Board: identity, work, exchange, and technology, peopling, power and politics, environment and geography, culture, belief and ideas, and America in the world.
 The AP U.S. History course follows the guidelines and requirements provided by the College Board’s Advanced Placement program, and it is taught with the academic expectations and rigor of a college survey course.
 Consequently, the amount of reading, testing, and writing is significantly more than the regular U.S. History course.

 Advanced Social Studies: The Cold War: An International History